 There are two types of UV rays that reach the earth.
 A third, UVC, is blocked by the ozone layer.

-UVA rays penetrate the skin to its deepest layers, into the dermis.
+UVA rays penetrate the skin to its deepest layers, into the dermis and damage the cells there, which is where most skin cancers occur.
 UVB rays have a shorter wavelength and don’t get past the epidermis; they’re largely responsible for sunburns.
-Despite this difference, both UVA and UVB rays do damage and both can lead to premature aging, mutations, and cancer.
+Both UVA and UVB rays do damage and both can lead to premature aging, mutations, and cancer.

 People with fairer skin are most at risk of sun damage and its effects.
 That’s because melanin, a pigment, helps block UV rays.
 This doesn’t mean people with olive and darker skin tones aren’t at risk for sun damage, but that their skin is less sensitive to the sun’s powers and the risks are lower.